ixmorrow/pmpp-Notes/Chapter 2 - Heterogenous Data Parallel Computing/notes.md

 For example, Blocks with dimensions of 256 - Block 0 will have threads 0-255, Block 1 will have threads 256 - 511.

 This methodology gives each thread a unique id.

+## CUDA Mode Lecture on Ch.
+2

+data parallelism: break down work into computations that can be executed independently

+ CPU and GPU code is run concurrently.

+ On GPUs, don't be afraid of launching many threads.
+One thread per (output) tensor element is fine.

+ Threads inside the same thread block can access the same memory.

+ General strategy: Replace loops with grid of threads!

+ * need to always check bounds to ensure we do not exceed indices of allocated memory